Discover how the Purchase Eraser makes it easier to book your next trip using rewards.

 Transferring points to a Capital One travel partner

-When you transfer your miles to a partner rewards program, two of your Capital One miles only gets you 1.5 partner miles.
+When you transfer your miles to a partner rewards program, two of your Capital One miles only gets you 1.5 partner miles (2:1 rate for Emirates and Singapore Airlines).
 For the most part, you will be losing value by choosing this option.
 However, there are a few cases when transferring can actually get you more for your mile, since some airline rewards points are worth a bit more.

 Here’s a quick breakdown of what your miles are worth with each transfer partner.

 To help understand how these values stack up, consider what you can get out of a Capital One intro offer.
 With the Capital One® Spark® Miles for Business card, your sign-up bonus is worth up to $2,000 in travel.
-If you transfer all your miles to Singapore Airlines, it could be worth up to $3,540.
+If you transfer all your miles to Avianca, it could be worth up to $2,550.
 This can make a significant difference in how many flights you can afford on rewards alone.

 Since there are no major airlines on Capital One’s list of travel partners, you probably won’t end up transferring most of your miles.
-But frequent flyers of Aeroplan (Air Canada), Etihad and Avianca can get great value.
-If you’re a fan of Singapore Airlines, you can significantly increase the value of your miles by transferring to their rewards program.
+But frequent flyers of Singapore Airlines, Aeroplan (Air Canada), Etihad and Avianca can get great value.

 Best combined value and flexibility: Purchase Eraser